Chase away the cold weather with a bowl of my hearty Lentil Soup with Sausage and Greens.

 - 3 cloves garlic, finely chopped

-- 1 tbsp. chopped fresh rosemary (or 1 teaspoon dried)
+- 1 tablespoon chopped fresh rosemary (or 1 teaspoon dried)

 - 1 bay leaf